Quantum Reverse Shannon Theorem: Statement of results

 The general task we need to accomplish is to coherently create a superposition of different amounts of entanglement.
-Often it is convenient to think about such superpositions as containing a small ``label'' register that describe how many EPR pairs in the rest of the state.
+Often it is convenient to think about such superpositions as containing a small ``control'' register that describe how many ebits are in the rest of the state.
 For example, consider the state \be \ket{\psi} = \sum_{i=1}^m \sqrt{p_i} \ket{i}^A\ket{i}^B \ket{\Phi}^{\ot n_i} \ket{00}^{\ot N-n_i}, \ee where $0\leq n_i \leq N$ for each $i$.
 Crudely speaking\footnote{ This neglects the entanglement in the $\ket{ii}$ register.
-However, in typical applications, this will be logarithmic in the total amount of entanglement.}, we say that $\max_i n_i - \min_i n_i$ is the amount of entanglement spread in the state $\ket{\psi}$.
+However, in typical applications, this will be logarithmic in the total amount of entanglement.}, we say that $\max_i n_i - \min_i n_i$ is the amount of entanglement spread in the state $\ket{\psi}$, where the $\max$ and $\min$ are taken over values of $i$ for which $p_i$ is nonnegligible.

-A more precise and general way to define entanglement spread for any bipartite state $\ket{\psi}$ is (following \cite{HW02}) as $\Delta(\psi^A) = S_0(\psi^A) - S_\infty(\psi^A)$, where $S_0(\rho) = \log\rank \rho$ and $S_\infty(\rho) = - \log \|\rho\|_\infty$.
-(The quantities $S_0$ and $S_\infty$ are also known as $H_{\max}$ and $H_{\min}$ respectively.
-Alternatively, they can be interpreted as R\`enyi entropies.)
+A more precise and general way to define entanglement spread for any bipartite state $\ket{\psi}$ is (following \cite{HW02}) as $\Delta(\psi^A) = H_0(\psi^A) - H_\infty(\psi^A)$, where $H_0(\rho) = \log\rank \rho$ and $H_\infty(\rho) = - \log \|\rho\|_\infty$.
+(The quantities $H_0$ and $H_\infty$ are also known as $H_{\max}$ and $H_{\min}$ respectively.
+Alternatively, they can be interpreted as R\'enyi entropies.)
 Ref.~\cite{HW02} also defined an $\eps$-smoothed version of entanglement spread by